lookwei/ATC_CNN/README.md

 | ...  |     ...      |                             ...                              |                    ...                     |
 | 4544 |    D11817    | CNC(=O)C1=NN=C(C=<br/>C1NC2=CC=CC(=C2OC)C3=NN<br/>(C=N3)C)NC(=O)C4CC4 | [0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0] |

+**Chen-2012 dataset proposed in our paper [2] with 3883 drugs/compounds.**

+Chen-2012 dataset is available in  [Chen-2012](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0035254)

+**ATC-SMILES-Aligned dataset proposed in our paper [1] with 3785 drugs/compounds.**

+ATC-SMILES is with a larger scale than that of Chen-2012 [2], but there are some mis-aligned items.
+We remove these items to generate a subset consisting of 3785 drugs/compounds, and we call this set ATC-SMILES-Aligned.
+ATC-SMILES-Aligned can be downloaded in [ATC-SMILES-Aligned.csv](../data/ATC-SMILES-Aligned.csv).

 ## Citation